xrarch/books/xr17032handbook/chapinstructions.typ

 ```
 ], width: 100%)])

-This instruction ensures that, from the perspective of all other processors and I/O devices in the system, all writes performed by this processor have completed.
+This instruction ensures that, from the perspective of all other processors and I/O devices in the system, no writes performed by this processor before the *WMB* instruction are reordered after the *WMB* instruction.
 One example of this instruction on a uniprocessor system is to ensure that a device has seen a sequence of writes to its registers before asking it to perform a command.
 An example on a multiprocessor system is to ensure data coherency before releasing a spinlock.

 #line(length: 100%)